 Debra retired in 2017 from the Chief Administrative Officer (CAO), senior executive role with Comox Valley Regional District, and like many in local government wore several 'hats' including CAO for the Comox Strathcona Regional Hospital District and Secretary for the North Island 9-1-1 Corporation.
-Along with local governments executive leadership certification, Debra is a Certified Professional Accountant, and currently in her first 3-year term of office with CCCU is working towards completing Credit Union Directors Association certification.
+Along with local governments executive leadership certification, Debra is a Chartered Professional Accountant, and currently in her first 3-year term of office with CCCU and has recently become an Accredited Canadian Credit Union Director.